Opposite of RULER – 35 Antonyms With Sentence Examples

 Downtrodden The ruler ignored the needs of the downtrodden in his kingdom.
 The downtrodden suffered under the ruler’s neglect and oppression.

-READ: Opposite of RECESSION - 35 Antonyms With Sentence Examples
+READ: Opposite of SUPERCILIOUS - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of RULER